-LONG BEACH, Calif. — A roundtable discussion at the Advanced Clean Transportation EXPO featured a panel of experts in student transportation and clean energy giving advice for efficient school bus replacement.
+LONG BEACH, CALIF. — A roundtable discussion at the Advanced Clean Transportation EXPO featured a panel of experts in student transportation and clean energy giving advice for efficient school bus replacement.

-Russ Federico, executive director of operational support for the Marana Unified School District near Tucson, Arizona, shared that his district “has gone through a lot of challenges to convert to CNG,” but now has 15 such buses and is only ramping up.
+Russ Federico, executive director of operational support for the Marana Unified School District near Tucson, Ariz., shared that his district “has gone through a lot of challenges to convert to CNG,” but now has 15 such buses and is only ramping up.

 After considering fuel and maintenance costs, propane was the “most cost-effective” choice for Upper Moreland School District near Philadelphia, said Transportation Manager Kelly Rhodunda.
-The district replaced its entire fleet at once, and now has 35 buses making up the first fully propane school bus fleet in Pennsylvania.
+The district replaced its entire fleet at once, and now has 35 buses making up the first fully propane school bus fleet in Penn.

 Partnerships were crucial for all three districts.
 Marana Unified initially worked out a fueling arrangement with a local waste management company that had CNG stations, a move that Lawrence called “brilliant.”
 Rhodunda said a main reason for Upper Moreland’s decision to switch to propane was that they “wanted to do something for the community.”
 And Shannon worked with CARB and the local air district to leverage a $7.8 million grant for electric school bus purchases.